Code-Institute-Submissions/Second-Milestone-Project-8/README.md

 ```
 7. Press Enter.
 Your local clone will be created.

-Your local clone is now created.
 If you would like further documentation on cloning a repository, you can read [Cloning a repository](https://help.github.com/en/articles/cloning-a-repository)

-##Credits
+## Credits

 ### Content